-2019 Audi A8
+2019 Audi A8 Review, Ratings, Specs, Prices, and Photos

 - No American-spec W-12

-The 2019 Audi A8 plots out the course for next-level self-driving cars, while it keeps its styling muted.
+The 2019 Audi A8 plots out the course for advanced driving assistants, but its styling stays relatively muted.

-The 2019 Audi A8 could be the first car on U.S. roads to deliver Level 3 self-driving capability, but U.S. lawmakers will have the final say.
+The 2019 Audi A8 is the automaker's largest sedan, full of tech and comfort, although it now shares flagship duty with the Q8 SUV.

 Audi has let technology do the talking for the new A8.
 The exterior shape of the new car has progressed only mildly from the previous-generation car.
 The most notable changes amount to a wider trapezoidal grille bracketed by larger air intakes and slimmer LED headlights, a profile with two shoulder lines that nearly intersect at the back of the rear door, and a slim set of taillights that span the width of the car.
 All telegraph a sober executive-sedan mission statement.